Not-Kyle/Streets-Scripts/README.md

  > Most of these are taken from parts of scripts or broken; some of these scripts are personal scripts for my own use or random scripts I found or recieved.
  > I've made my own scripts and added them to the Coryu Made Scripts tab!
 [Coryu Scripts](https://github.com/Not-Kyle/Streets-Scripts/tree/main/Coryu-Made-Scripts),
  > I also have my own admin script named Wannacry V2.
 [WANNACRY V2](https://github.com/Not-Kyle/WANNACRY-V2.lua) This script functions exactly like Cyrus or Ciazware.
- > **Even thought streets exploiting is dead, I still collect scripts and post them for history of the good days.
+ > **Even though streets exploiting is dead, I still collect scripts and post them for history of the good days.
 I do dig for scripts, so unless you do not want your script to show up here.
 Delete the entire repository**

  > [!NOTE]\
  > Thank you all for contributing to this Github repository!
 I've been thinking about retiring the Luau language entirely because of the executor shortage, as Krampus is 10 dollars a week (which is absurd)
- > I'm still active on Discord and sometimes Roblox [My Roblox](https://www.roblox.com/users/5388525718/profile)
+ > I'm still active on Discord and sometimes Roblox [My Roblox](https://www.roblox.com/users/5388525718/profile).
- > If you have any questions or need help with Luau I can try to help, but I am not like the greatest Luau coder ever so do not expect me to know everything
+ > If you have any questions or need help with Luau I can try to help, but I am not like the greatest Luau coder ever so do not expect me to know everything.
+(I'm intermediate with Luau)